coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 Every saas file contains a list of resources to deploy, and each resource contains a list of targets to deploy to.
 Each target is a namespace, and each such namespace is associated to an environment.

 A Jenkins job will be automatically created for each saas file and for each environment.
+Each job executes an app-interface integration called `openshift-saas-deploy` for the specific saas file and environment.
+The output will be similar to output you see in other app-interface integrations.

+In short, the output will only show resources which are changed in the deployment.
+Not all resources are deployed, but only ones that have changed.

+While we are improving our compare logic, you may see unchanged resources being applied as well.
+This is fine.

+## Triggering jobs

 Whenever changes are detected for an environment, a saas file, a resource template or a target, the corresponding Jenkins job will be triggered automatically.